-My Mom died 29 years ago today.
-By the end of September, she will have been dead more than half of my lifetime.
+My Mom died 30 years ago today.
+She has been dead more than half of my lifetime.
 I’m at a loss for a word to describe this.
 It’s not inconceivable, not really unbelievable, no longer unfair or unjust.
 It’s just un-Mom.
 It’s grief — interminable, but suppressible.

 Ernestine Hinton loved all kinds of fabric.
 She frequented fabric stores, buying yards of cloth she liked, which she piled in an out-of-the-way corner solely to paw through, no specific project in mind.
 She loved sensual materials like satin, silk and velour.
 She loved color and was happy to put colors next to each other that some might call daring.
 When she remodeled the house — transformed it, really — she brought together golds, yellows, reds, greens, sage and Chinese lacquer, all unified by a carpet that might have pleased Jackson Pollack, a studiously patternless palette of color blotches that gave every first-time viewer pause.

 Ernestine was a natural hostess, welcoming everyone with such genuine charm.
 She wanted you to be comfortable but never complacent and she trusted you to know the difference.

 Out and about, she spoke to people most others ignore, extending courtesy to everyone equally.
 She worked to improve the lives of many and was outraged by those who did the opposite.
 She did not suffer fools.
 She would be appalled by the churlishness and pettiness of modern politics.
 And she would be overjoyed to see Obama as president.

 She preferred to be called Teen, but I could only call her Mom, or in occasional shock, Mother!
 And shock me, she did.
 She was her own woman and expected to be accepted as such.
 In conversation, she was alive and witty.
 She could turn a deft phrase to knock you off your feet and then pick you up and dust you off and make sure you were still OK.
 She was brilliant.